gmilby/slingpic/readme.txt

 == Frequently Asked Questions ==

-= What is SlingPic? =
+= What is Slingpic? =

-SlingPic is a tool to help website owners make it easier to share images that they have on their website, by allowing in-image sharing across social platforms.
+Slingpic is a tool to help website owners make it easier to share images that they have on their website, by allowing in-image sharing across social platforms.

 = How does it work? =

-SlingPic is a piece of code that is implemented on your website.
-It provides functionality that sits in-line on any image that is greater than 250x250 pixels in size.
+Slingpic is a piece of code that is implemented on your website.
+It provides functionality that sits in-line on any image you choose.
 When a visitor hovers over an image, the share function appears and the visitor can share the image to a number of platforms including email, social networks or blogs.

-= Can I customise SlingPic? =
+= Can I customise Slingpic? =

 You can customise which default share tools you have on your toolbar and the share tools the user can access when they select "more" on the toolbar.

-SlingPic supports the following platforms:
+Slingpic supports the following platforms:

 - Delicious
 - Digg